Consulting,

 Representation, Placement, & Preservation

-Recognizing the importance of preserving the past to offer a window on our present and prepare us for the future, Lawrence Schiller represents and conserves the archives of major photographers and figures from the 20th and 21st century.
+Recognizing the importance of preserving the past to offer a window on our present and prepare us for the future, Lawrence Schiller consults on the archives of major photographers and figures from the 20th and 21st century.

 Photographs, film, historical papers, and other assets are maintained and catalogued, not only for licensing of the intellectual property rights, but as objects of art, and as an integral part of the documentary record.